SaumickPradhan/Gamified-Canvas-ACan/README.md

 <details>
   <summary><b>d)	Interactive application with interface goals</b></summary>
-  Code an be found under Project-1 folder.
+  Code an be found under Gamified-Canvas-ACan folder.
 Run using "npm run dev" in React.
+The Simulation with the "TO THE FUTURE" button is in a different Repo: https://github.com/SaumickPradhan/Gamified-Canvas-Simulation
 </details>

 <details>